GIS in geospatial intelligence: Geographic information systems (GIS)

 A GIS is a system that incorporates software, hardware, and data for collecting, managing, analyzing, and portraying geographically referenced information.
 It allows the user to view, understand, manipulate, and visualize data to reveal relationships and patterns that solve problems.
 The user can then present the data in easily understood and disseminated forms, such as maps, reports, or charts.

-A user can enter different kinds of data in map form into a GIS to begin their analysis, such as United States Geological Survey (USGS) digital line graph data, contour lines, elevation maps, topographic maps, geologic maps, and satellite imagery.
+A user can enter different kinds of data in map form into a GIS to begin their analysis, such as United States Geological Survey (USGS) digital line graph data, contour lines, elevation maps, topographic maps, geological maps, and satellite imagery.
 A user can also convert digital information into forms that a GIS can identify and utilize, such as census tabular data or Microsoft Excel files.
 Users can easily capture digital data in a GIS.
 If the data is not digital, then users will need to employ various techniques to capture the data, such as digitizing maps by hand-tracing with a computer mouse, utilizing a digitizing tablet to collect feature coordinates, using electronic scanners, or uploading Global Positioning System (GPS) coordinates.